Adam5Wu/DSMNetworkingMod/README.md

     1. Apparently Synology has never considered the scenario of OpenVSwitch + Bond + Multi-VLANs;
     2. As a result, the `/etc/rc.network` has to be modified, adding additional logic;
     3. Following the new guide, you are able to establish multiple bonded VLAN interfaces, success!
-7. But as you continue deploying your new architecture, you realized that the hack was incomplete, and you are bugged by the following problems:
+7. **But as you continue deploying your new architecture, you realized that the hack was incomplete, and you are bugged by the following problems**:
-    1. Except the first bond interface, all other interfaces are shown as "disconnected";
+    1. **Except the first bond interface, all other interfaces are shown as "disconnected"**;
         - As a result, you are not able to use other interfaces from GUI, such as when you install MailPlus server;
-    2. Unable to use jumbo packet on any of the bond interfaces when you start a VM;
+    2. **Unable to use jumbo packet on any of the bond interfaces when you start a VM**;
         - As soon as you start any VM, all bond interfaces' MTU reset to 1500.

 This modification extends existing guide on OpenVSwitch + Bond + Multi-VLANs, and tries to cover all corner aspects, enabling a workable OpenVSwitch + Bond + Multi-VLANs + Jumbo Packet + Virtualization solution.